pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 for the specified chunks have completed.

 The service will periodically query the database for unreferenced chunks and proceed with removing their references and deleting them.
-This is done by first marking the chunk as 'removing', then evaluating its references to other chunks through `GetReferences`.
-Then, the service will atomically update these references in the database and mark the chunk as deleting.
-Afterwards, it will send deletion requests to object storage, followed by deleting the row from the database, then responding to any `FlushDeletes` requests that were blocked.
+This can be done in a transaction joining the chunks and references tables and marking the chunk as 'deleting'.
+Afterwards, it will send deletion requests to object storage, followed by deleting the row from the chunks table, then responding to any `FlushDeletes` requests that were blocked.

 #### Persistence

 The garbage collector will save changes to a database which will act as the point of coordination between nodes.

-Database entry:
+Chunks table spec:
 * hash: string (chunk name, primary key)
-* refcount: number
-* updated: timestamp (used for TTL)
-* removing: timestamp (one-way)
 * deleting: timestamp (one-way)

-States:
+References table spec:
+* chunk: string (chunk name)
+* type: string (the type of the source of the reference 'chunk', 'semantic', or 'job')
+* reference: string (source of the reference)
+* primary key is the compound of (chunk, type, reference)

+The `reference` field indicates the source of the reference, which can be one of the following:
+* a cross-chunk reference - `type`: "chunk"
+ * a reference from one chunk to another
+ * this field should be the hash id of the source chunk of the reference
+* a semantic reference - `type`: "semantic"
+ * typically the top-level reference to a chunk
+ * this field is the identifier that the chunk is referred to as
+* a job reference - `type`: "job"
+ * this is a temporary reference tied to the lifecycle of the job
+ * this field is the job id, which can be resolved to check if the job is complete and the reference can be removed

+Logical states:
-Nascent ↔ Live → Removing → Deleting → Deleted
+Nascent ↔ Live → Deleting → Deleted

 * Nascent
  * the chunk has been reserved for writing
  * the chunk may or may not exist in object storage
- * `refcount` should be zero
- * `updated` should be within the TTL range
+ * the chunk has one or more temporary semantic references from one or more clients
- * `removing` and `deleting` should be `nil`
+ * `deleting` should be `nil`
 * Live
- * the chunk is referenced either semantically or from other chunks
+ * the chunk is referenced either semantically or from clients or other chunks
  * the chunk must exist in object storage
- * `refcount` should be non-zero
- * `removing` and `deleting` should be `nil`
-* Removing
- * the chunk is no longer referenced and is in the process of being removed
- * the chunk must exist in object storage
- * `refcount` should be zero
- * `updated` should be outside the TTL range
- * `removing` should be non-`nil`
  * `deleting` should be `nil`
 * Deleting
  * the chunk's references to other chunks have been removed and it is in the process of being deleted
  * the chunk may or may not exist in object storage
- * `refcount` should be zero
- * `updated` should be outside the TTL range
- * `removing` should be non-`nil`
  * `deleting` should be non-`nil`
 * Deleted
  * the chunk is no longer present in the database